March 2026 at Disney World: Crowd Calendar & Info

 I recall crossing the icebergs in Ski Patrol Training Camp and envisioning them as actual chunks of ice, which wasn’t that much of a stretch of the imagination at the time.
 I share all of this because you might not want to make concrete plans for the water parks or put too much weight in a hotel’s swimming pool when choosing a hotel or planning a March visit–you may not want to spend time at either.

-There are usually two major cheerleading competitions held in March that will boost attendance at the parks and occupancy at the hotels, usually the All Stars and Coronado Springs.
-However, these are not yet on the schedule for 2024.
-(Keep an eye on the ESPN Wide World of Sports calendar for dates to be added.)
+There are usually major dance and cheerleading competitions held in March that boost attendance at the parks and occupancy at the hotels, usually the All Stars and Coronado Springs.
+Here’s what was on the calendar at the ESPN Wide World of Sports for the previous year (2026 dates have yet to be published, but these events are usually on the same weekends, or +/- one week):

 Park Hours for March are usually pretty good.
 Walt Disney World has quietly been extending these, with Magic Kingdom now closing later and the other 3 parks opening earlier as a result.
 Of course, there’s a reason for this: spring break attendance forecasts!